Photo: TASS

 So my aim now is to draw the attention of UN Member States on this platform to the impact of UNRWA being dismantled in Gaza or in Jerusalem, in East Jerusalem or in the West Bank.
 Above all, it would have an impact on our collective ability to respond to the current unprecedented crisis.
 As we know, Gaza has been a bit of a superlative if you look at the number of people killed, the number of children killed, the number of medical facilities and hospitals destroyed, the level of destruction, the level of displacement in the Gaza Strip, and today we are even talking about the artificially induced famine that is looming.
 Now the dissolution of the main organisation, which is also the main backbone of the international response in Gaza, can only weaken our joint efforts to avert this impending famine.

 Secondly, however, I also warn about the impact of a possible transition period.
 Let's say tomorrow there is a ceasefire.
-There would not be a long time between the ceasefire and the day after.
+There would not be a long time between the ceasefire and "the day after".
 Or I call it "the day in between".
 It could take one, two, three years.
 During that time, there will be an extraordinary protracted humanitarian need.
 UNRWA is the only organization that is capable of providing basic services, such as access to basic health care or access to education, to some extent in the absence of a functioning state.
 That is why I call once again on the Member States to say: if we get rid of UNRWA during such a transitional period, we will only increase the desperation of the people.
 We could sow the seeds of future resentment, revenge and violence, and we could also undermine any political process.
 One of the main objectives is also to reach out to the BRICS countries.
 For that, I am very grateful to have received this invitation.

 Could you share with us your perspective on Russia's humanitarian assistance in the Gaza Strip and its position on UNRWA and the ongoing crisis the agency is facing?